 It’s strongly recommended to adhere to the 28-day limit for sterile, bacteriostatic water once opened.
 Even with preservatives, bacterial resistance can develop over time.

-How much should I use to mix my peptide?
+How should I determine the appropriate dilution for my peptide?

 The Benefits of Bacteriostatic Water in Peptide Research